Sometimes a brand’s reputation is misleading

 Maytag window air conditioners sound like a good investment.
 After all, the Maytag Corporation is over 100 years old and built a solid reputation for itself as a top-quality manufacturer of washers, then dryers, then a brand selling countless other appliances.
 Many of us grew up on the TV and magazine commercials showing a bored Maytag repairman who has absolutely nothing to do.

-Unfortunately in the case of Maytag window air conditioners, the product doesn’t always live up to people’s expectations of the brand.
+The story of Maytag window air conditioners is very different.
+Luckily, these air conditioners are no longer currently marketed, but when they were, they were a bit of a quality disaster.
 And it’s not hard to appreciate why: Maytag window air conditioners actually have nothing to do with the Maytag corporation, other than the fact that Maytag earns licensing fees from the sale of their brand name.

 Maytag window air conditioners are actually made by a company that filed for bankruptcy protection in the summer of 2007.
 Fedders had been one of the largest room air conditioner manufacturers in the US since 1947, and in the late 1990’s, after a number of turbulent (and not all that hot) years trying to make a profit selling room air conditioners, Fedders began outsourcing parts and the manufacture of entire air conditioners to other companies based in China.
 This actually helped improve their bottom line during the Asian financial crisis because the cost of Asian-sourced parts and Asian-manufactured units declined significantly in US dollar terms.
 Unfortunately, at the same time that Fedders began outsourcing room air conditioner manufacturing and parts, it also started on an ill-fated venture to produce commercial HVAC systems, and took on significant debt to do so.
 It survived its brush with bankruptcy only by divesting much of its product portfolio, and it appears to have stopped making window air conditioners altogether.